Real World Training for Real Life Results

 We do it differently:

 • Controlled Distractions: When your dog is ready, we bring the distractions.
 We utilize our own trained "helper dogs" to teach your dog how to ignore other dogs calmly.
+Dogs need to learn when they can approach other dogs and when it’s time to stay focused on their walk.

 • Field Trips: We take the training on the road.
 We meet at hardware stores, parks, and vet clinics.
 We train in the actual environments where you need your dog to listen.